 Let´s understand why we’re getting higher bills & how to reduce your summer energy consumption.

 Summer energy supply-demand balance

-In summer, energy consumption increases; this excessive energy use usually means you’ll have to pay a larger bill at home.
+In summer energy consumption increases, this excessive use of energy usually means you’ll have to pay a larger bill at home.
 To put it another way, if everyone uses more electricity, the price per kWh goes up.
 But why?
 This has to do with the type of power plants that are utilized to generate electricity.
-In general, when the energy demand is low, baseload facilities are used to generate electricity.
-These baseload plants are generally nuclear or coal-fired turbines, which can generate large amounts of electricity.
+In general when the energy demand is low baseload facilities are used to generate electricity.
+These baseload plants are generally nuclear or coal-fired turbines, who can generate large amounts of electricity.

-On the other hand, when the demand is too high, the grid gets its stability from powerplants like peak load plants are put in use.
+On the other hand, when the demand is too high, the grid gets it stability from powerplants like peak load plants are put in used.
 Generally, since they only work occasionally, they usually are put on to offer additional energy above the baseload — this is known as peak load.
-When they are run, the price per kWh tends to increase, increasing the final energy consumer bill.
+When they are run, the price per kWh tends to be higher, increasing the final energy consumer bill.